drwebb/haskelldocumentation/content/containers.md

 array (0,2) [(0,[2]),(1,[2]),(2,[1])]
 ```

+(How to use a graph to access data, convert to list?)

 Algorithms in the graph package derive from bredth first searches, such as
 determing if it is possible to reach one node to another node through a set of
 connected edges, or finding strongly connected components (subgraphs where the
 nodes are all reachable to each other).
 If you are looking for doing numerical
 work on weighted graphs you may want to use a different package such as
 `hmatrix`.